New Insights on Target Speaker Extraction: Speaker Separation and Extraction Systems

-Note that $\tilde{f}$ has a similar encoder-decoder structure to the separation system $f$ described in Section \ref{speaker_separation}, except that the mask estimator consists of two \ac{DNN} blocks $\mathcal{B}_1$ and $\mathcal{B}_2$, as well as a fusion layer inserted in between, such that the discriminative features $\bm{E}_o$ can be included.
+{Following prior works \cite{wu2019time, Delcroix2020},} $\tilde{f}$ has a similar encoder-masker-decoder structure to the separation system $f$ described in Section \ref{speaker_separation}, except that the mask estimator consists of two \ac{DNN} blocks $\mathcal{B}_1$ and $\mathcal{B}_2$, as well as a fusion layer inserted in between, such that the informative features $\bm{E}_o$ can be included.
 Many fusion techniques have been proposed, e.g., concatenation-based \cite{ephrat2018looking, wu2019time}, and product-based \cite{Ochiai2019, vzmolikova2019speakerbeam, Delcroix2020}.
 In this work, we adopt the latter technique as the fusion mechanism, similar to \cite{vzmolikova2019speakerbeam, Ochiai2019}.
 The transformations carried out by $\tilde{f}$ are represented by

 The loss function, in this case, is computed with respect to the target speaker only, and hence u\ac{PIT} is not required, i.e.,